-- (c) Courtyard Apartment with Stacked Townhouse Characteristics: For exceptionally deep continuous sites of 150 ft. or more, a development with an apartment building may be supplemented by a second building in the stacked townhouse typology.
-In these cases, the stacked townhouses should be sited - (i) The predominant building that contains the majority of dwelling units should be in the apartment typology.
-This apartment should follow the design guidelines as delineated in 2.2.2 (a) above, including "entry" courtyards (see Section 2.6.3). - (ii) The stacked townhouses located at the rear of the site, should be well-separated from the apartment by a "garden" courtyard to ensure adequate access to natural light (see Section 2.6.3). - (iii) All required vehicular parking spaces should be provided underground. - (iv) A visible and intuitive pathway from the street/sidewalk to the stacked townhouses should be provided, via a wide, clearly delineated landscaped sideyard or a formal entryway that leads through the apartment building's entry courtyards.
+(c) Courtyard Apartment with Stacked Townhouse Characteristics: For exceptionally deep continuous sites of 150 ft. or more, a development with an apartment building may be supplemented by a second building in the stacked townhouse typology.
+In these cases, the stacked townhouses should be sited behind the apartment, at the rear portion of the site.

+- (i) The predominant building that contains the majority of dwelling units should be in the apartment typology.
+This apartment should follow the design guidelines as delineated in 2.2.2 (a) above, including "entry" courtyards (see Section 2.6.3). - (ii) The stacked townhouses located at the rear of the site, should be wellseparated from the apartment by a "garden" courtyard to ensure adequate access to natural light (see Section 2.6.3). - (iii) All required vehicular parking spaces should be provided underground. - (iv) A visible and intuitive pathway from the street/sidewalk to the stacked townhouses should be provided, via a wide, clearly delineated landscaped sideyard or a formal entryway that leads through the apartment building's entry courtyards.